 The Echo Dot has always been more smart than speaker.
 Originally designed to deliver cheap and easy access to Alexa, the Echo Dot was never about sound quality.
 Aside from making Alexa’s voice audible and playing music back at a volume level that just barely served as a wake-up alarm, the Dot’s best utility was as a sound source for a bigger speaker system.
 With the latest version of the Echo Dot, however, that’s all changed.

-Bigger and more powerful than before, the third-generation Echo Dot ($50, available for pre-order now and shipping October 11) is a proper speaker.
+Bigger and more powerful than before, the third-generation Echo Dot ($50) is a proper speaker.
 In fact, this new Dot has us wondering if it might eat into Amazon’s standard Echo speaker sales – it’s that much better.

 Out of the box